PhD in Comparative Literature, University of Maryland

 BA in Fine Arts, Virginia Tech

-In addition to creating new scholarship on the maroon figure in Hispaniola and teaching, Rivera is a poet.
+Professor Rivera’s peer-reviewed articles are forthcoming in Caribbean Quarterly: A Journal of Caribbean Culture, and Small Axe: A Caribbean Journal of Criticism.
 Her poetry collection Love Letter to an Afterlife (Black Lawrence Press, 2018), was a finalist for the 2019 International Latino Book Awards (Best Poetry Book) and the 2019 Binghamton University Milt Kessler Poetry Book Award.
-Her work has appeared in the Bellevue Literary Review, Cold Mountain Review, Kweli, Nimrod, Poet Lore, Puerto de Sol, The Caribbean Writer, The New York Times Magazine, Wasafiri, and Witness.
+Her poetry has appeared in The American Poetry Review, The Caribbean Writer, New Letters, The New York Times Magazine, and Wasafiri.